TerraBaddie/MiniRangeRings/README.md

 Installation is in READ ME NAO!
 Text document some screenshots of original concept vs actual below:

-First concept on phone below:
+First concept on phone Here:
 <img width="192" height="183" alt="image" src="https://github.com/user-attachments/assets/33dbc70a-3da4-4f88-b4f4-ada45240d512" />

 Actual in game alpha reduced and configurable default is 0.30 alpha 30% you can change it as you see fit